-Construct is mainly designed for 2D games, but it also provides a few features that allow you to add elements of 3D to your games.
+Construct is mainly designed for 2D games, but it also provides a range of features that allow you to add 3D elements to your games.
 This tutorial covers the available 3D features and how they work together.

 The simplest 3D feature in Construct is Z elevation.
 This lets you move otherwise 2D objects like Sprites up and down on the Z axis.
 Increasing the Z elevation will move the object towards the camera, so it appears bigger.
 Decreasing the Z elevation will move the object away from the camera, so it appears smaller.
 As the view scrolls around the layout, you'll notice that Z elevated objects also move differently to reflect their 3D position.
-It's an easy and quick way to move around objects in 3D.
+It's a quick and easy way to move objects around in 3D.
 The On-rails shooter example is a good demonstration of the creative possibilities of using Z elevation.

 Some Piggy sprites using Z elevation to show perspective